-This is a contributed article, and the author (Phil Allison) has made this information available for the sake of audio, and not for profit or personal gain.
-The views expressed are not necessarily those of the editor, and no inference is made one way or another.
+This is a contributed article, and the author (Phil Allison) has made this information available for the sake of audio.

 I do suggest that if you want to test this technique that Phil's instructions must be followed to the letter - even the smallest variation in level can invalidate any A-B test.
 Comparisons between valve and transistorised amplifiers are likely to show differences, only partly due to the higher output impedance of a valve amp, and extra care is needed to balance the levels with this combination.

 It is also important that there are no visual cues that might alert you that one amp or the other is in operation.
 To be safe, place a screen of some sort between you and the amplifiers and switch box.
 As Phil has stated, if amplifiers are of different power ratings, make sure that neither amp clips (distorts) at any point during the tests.
 This will be immediately audible, and is not a valid test for an amplifier's sound quality (since it has none when clipping!)

 If you don't want to be confronted by this switch box, build one anyway.
 It will allow you to make comparisons between amplifiers that are otherwise impossible to do with accuracy or repeatability.
 You might find that there are audible differences, or you might not.
 Either way, it gives you the ability to know (rather than assume or imagine) that one amplifier is different from another.